asukiaaa/bootstrapped-cljs-practice/README.md

-# lumo-practice
+# bootstrapped-cljs-practice
-A project of lumo for my practice about clojurescript.
+A project for my practice about bootstrapped clojurescript.

 # Setup
 ## lumo